hpan56/stat-628-module-3/README.md

+# Stat-628-module-3
+Group 6 menbers:
+Chunyuan Jin, Hao Pan, Chen Qian, Haoxiang Wei

-# stat-628-module-3
+# Description
-We construct a model with the given Yelp datasets: Review, Business and User, then give suggestions to gyms with our model to improve their ratings (stars)
+We construct a model with the given Yelp datasets: Review, Business and User, then give suggestions to gyms with our model to improve their ratings (stars).

+# Shiny App

+# Stat-628-module-3

+# Stat-628-module-3